-LTC Eastbourne has become a landmark destination for international students to learn English in Eastbourne.
+This year LTC Eastbourne is celebrating its 60th anniversary.
+It has become a landmark destination for international students to learn English in Eastbourne

 Compton Place first became a ladies residential finishing school in 1954, it opened as LTC Ladies College of English.
 Apparently ‘LTC‘ stood for Ladies Training College, but we have never seen this in writing.

 As time went on fewer and fewer young girls dreamed of becoming a ‘lady’ and began to train as doctors, lawyers and for other professions.
 As a result, the demand for LTC’s courses declined.

 In 1983, LTC became a language school for boys and girls and has grown to become the school we know today.
 Last year 3,035 students and 120 groups from 43 different countries came to learn English for an unforgettable learning experience.

 Celebrations will take place this September to commemorate LTC Eastbourne’s 60th anniversary.
 It will be an opportunity for past and present students and staff to reflect on their time at LTC and look forward to many more successful years.